 Each SA region selects up to four schools to represent their region and schools in the South Australian Championship.
 The top two schools in the SA Championship represent South Australia in the National Championship.

 South Australian Schools Team Sailing Committee

 The committee’s purpose, on behalf of Yachting South Australia [YSA], is to foster the conduct and development of Schools Team Sailing [STS] in South Australia by,

 SASTSC promote and facilitate the participation by School students in team sailing by coordinating training programs and competition at Club, Regional, State and National levels.
-Contact one of the committee members or the Yachting SA Office for further information.
+Contact one of the committee members for further information.

 Metropolitan and Country School students are encouraged to participate in team sailing and represent their schools in the SA School Team Sailing competitions conducted through the School Team Sailing Association.
 In the first school term School Team Sailing will be conducted throughout the State, with three Regional events and a State championship programmed.

-Yachting South Australia supports the many volunteers and clubs providing boats and facilities to encourage the development of Schools Teams Sailing throughout the State.
+Australian Sailing supports the many volunteers and clubs providing boats and facilities to encourage the development of Schools Teams Sailing throughout the State.
 We look forward to your involvement in this exciting form of sailing.
-In anticipation of the coming teams racing events, here are a few ideas to assist your club with team preparation and training.
+In anticipation of the coming teams racing events, here are a few ideas to assist your School with team preparation and training.

 Minimum requirement to form a team is 6 students.
 A team may include an additional person as a reserve.
 Only six members may sail at one time but any team member may helm or crew the boat.
 All team members must be from the same school or combined teams from two schools can compete however these teams are not eligible to compete in the championship pool at the State Titles.

 The distribution of team members’ weight of crew needs to be considered as a total minimum crew weight of 110 kilos or 95 kg applies when racing depending on the event.